However the Carbs

 New Sparking Plugs.
 A New Mechanical Fuel Pump, complete with New Fuel Lines and Fuel Filter.
 A Chrome Bonnet Prop Rod.

 A Black Crinkle Finned Alloy Valve Cover with Spun Alloy Hold Downs.
-A set of New Hi/Lo Horns were also wired and added.
+A set of New Hi/Lo Horns were also wired in and added.

 Most of the smog / emission system was eliminated and plugged.